keswconference/kesw2017/calls/index.md

 #### Posters and position papers

-* Accepted on a rolling basis (that is, submit when you feel like it but don't wait till late since we can close the page if we get too many).
+* Submission: Wednesday, 1 November 2017
+* Notification: on a rolling basis (first come first served – <a href="/registration">mind the early registration deadline</a>!)

 ### PROCEEDINGS